 INTERACTION WITH THE PRODUCTIVE SECTOR

-Cooperation Agreements: One of the forms of interaction with the productive sector are cooperation agreements establishment between laboratory and industry to respond to complex issues raised by the customer through the expertise of LNLS’s researchers and the use of the unique laboratory infrastructure of the synchrotron light source.
+One of LNLS’s forms of interaction with the productive sector is the establishment of Cooperation Agreements between laboratory and industry to respond to complex issues raised by the client through the expertise of each LNLS researcher and the use of the laboratory’s unique infrastructure.

-Internal Technological Demands: Finally, the laboratory also encourages the development of technology in industries through technological demands of equipment, complex devices and systems for maintaining the current synchrotron light source UVX and for the construction of the new synchrotron light source Sirius.
+Finally, the laboratory also stimulates the development of technology in the industries by means of technological demands of equipment, devices and complex systems for maintenance of the current synchrotron light source, UVX, and for the construction of the new synchrotron light source, Sirius.